zVictorium/minecraft_mod_translation_tool/README.md

 This is a Python tool designed to assist in the translation of Minecraft mod files from one language to another.
 It unpacks mod JAR files, translates the language files within them, and converts the translated mod folders back to JAR files.
 The tool supports both JSON and LANG file formats for translations.

-_I searched for a long time for an automatic translator of Minecraft mods into my language, but I didn't succeed, so I created this script myself with my knowledge of Python.
-It can be improved, but it does the job._ ☝️🤓
+☝️🤓 _I searched for a long time for an automatic translator of Minecraft mods into my language, but I didn't succeed, so I created these scripts myself with my knowledge of Python.
+It can be improved, but it does the job._

 ## 💡 Getting Started